panicmechanic/ZMD/Readme.md

 variety of challenges and problems to solve with brains or brawn as you continue your journey, creating your own odyssey as you go.

+Repetitive tasks (such as grinding) should be kept to a minimum, including those necessary to cross the dungeon, hot keys like fire/grab/open should be less than 5 and ideally use a universal hotkey system.

-The game takes inspiration from Brogue, Sil and DCSS, and aims to be simple and relatively intuitive, while providing deep and rewarding functionality through the complex systems synonymous with roguelikes.
+The game takes inspiration from Brogue, Sil and DCSS, and aims to be simple and relatively intuitive, while providing deep and rewarding functionality through the complex systems synonymous with roguelikes(such as combat).
 It currently uses an experience point system, although this may change in the future.

 Originally just a way for me to learn python, as it grew I decided to manage the project properly and get it on GitHub.
 Any help/advice is greatly appreciated.